• Skip to primary navigation

 • ¼ C wai rēmana (lemon juice)

-• 1 tbsp mīere (honey)
+• 1 tablespoon mīere (honey)

-• 2 tbsp huka one (caster sugar)
+• 2 tablespoon huka one (caster sugar)

 • 120 g hua rerekē (different berries, fresh is best, optional)